HalbornSecurity/CTFs/README.md

 Findings Risk Description Code Section Recommendation on Improvement

-Only PDF formats will be accepted.
+Only PDF format will be accepted.
 Docx, txt ... formats will be automatically rejected.

 ## Request